Gauntlet173/lawmirror/README.md

 * Improve the UI

 New Keyboard Navigation Proposal:
-Ctrl-Enter - create a new paragraph in a legal text.
+Ctrl-Enter - with text selected, create and name a span, otherwise create a new paragraph in a legal text.
 Enter -
   - in a title, go to the num of the first section.
   - in a header, go to the num.